Passivity-preserving splitting methods for rigid body systems: Introduction

+This vessel model \eqref{eq:vesseleq} is a special example of an input-output passive systems, and in particular an input-state-output port-Hamiltonian system, \cite{VanderSchaft06pHs}.
+The passivity of the vessel system follows directly from the passivity of port-Hamiltonian systems (see Section~\ref{passivity}).
+Our proposed numerical integration methods are splitting methods, a class of integration methods very well known in the geometric numerical integration literature \cite{gni06hairer}.
+We propose to split systems of the type \eqref{eq:vesseleq} into a conservative part, and a part comprising torque, dissipative forces and controls.
+We prove passivity of the proposed splitting methods for the general class of input-state-output port-Hamiltonian systems.
+For a simplified model, where both control and damping are linear with constant coefficients and the mass matrix has a special structure, the two individual flows are completely integrable, and we discuss the implementation details of their exact solution.

+In the presence of PID (proportional-integral-derivative) controls, $\mbox{\boldmath $\tau$}$ depends on $\mbox{\boldmath $\nu$} $, on $\mbox{\boldmath $\eta$}$ and on the integral of $\mbox{\boldmath $\eta$}$ over time.
+We include this integral as an extra unknown to the system to avoid explicit time dependence in the system of equations.

-Finally we make a numerical study of the stability behaviour of the splitting methods depending on the step-size.
-The energy behaviour is also reported.
+Finally, we make a numerical study of the order and the energy behaviour of the methods.
 The results are compared with those given by explicit Runge-Kutta methods.
-The splitting methods here proposed are robust, and show improved energy and global error behaviour compared to explicit Runge-Kutta methods of the same order, especially for long time simulations (with small damping) and large step-sizes.

-The outline of the paper is as follows: In section \ref{model} we describe the vessel equations, in section~\ref{numerical} we describe the details of the splitting and composition technique, in section~\ref{passivity} we remark on the passivity of this system, in section~\ref{experiments} we report our numerical results describing the performance of the methods, and finally in section~\ref{conclusion} we give conclusions.
+The outline of the paper is as follows: in Section 2 we remark on the passivity of this system, describe the details of the splitting and composition techniques and show their input-output passivity; in Section 3 we describe the vessel equations and describe the implementation details; in Section 4 we report our numerical results illustrating the performance of the methods; Section 5 is devoted to conclusions.